cloudfoundry/cf-java-client/README.md

 * `cloudfoundry-operations` – An API and implementation that corresponds to the [Cloud Foundry CLI][c] operations.
 This project builds on the `cloudfoundry-client` and therefore has a single implementation.

 ## Versions
 The Cloud Foundry Java Client has two active versions.
-The `5.x` line is compatible with Spring Boot `2.4.x - 2.6.x` just to manage its dependencies, while the `4.x` line uses Spring Boot `2.3.x`.
+The `6.x` line includes breaking changes (see below), while the `5.x` line maintains backward compatibility.

 ## Breaking Changes (6.x)